Ville-Eurometropole-Strasbourg/image_compare/README.md

 - 3rd column: URL of the stream*
 - 4th column: name of the layer in the stream*
 - 5th column: URL to metadata of the layer
-- 6th column: "1" if the WMS legend must be displayed (with any other value, the legend won't be displayed)
+- 6th column (optionnal): "1" if the WMS legend must be displayed (with any other value, the legend won't be displayed)

-The last two lines of json files specifies the number of data streams that will be displayed in the left and right images.
+The last two lines of json files specifies the id of data streams that will be displayed in the left and right images.

-The overviews of the raster layers have to be stored in the 'img' folder.
+The overviews of the raster layers have to be stored in the 'img' folder with the same name as column 1.

 * the mechanism is different for XYZ data streams : 3rd column is equal to 'XYZ' and 4th column contains the URL